UniversalDevicesInc/ring/POLYGLOT_CONFIG.md

 longPoll = The interval used to resubscribe to Ring events

-shared = Set to "true" to include shared Ring devices
+shared = Set to "true" to include shared Ring devices (Re-run device discovery after)